 Sequencing and speed to value

 Sequence to show pipeline quickly: 1) paid search tests + landing page funnel for near-term SQLs, 2) SEO quick wins in parallel (optimizing high-intent existing pages, building 10–15 intent pages), 3) PLG experiments improving conversion, 4) attribution lockdown to scale winners.
-We walk through the specifics in our guide to SEO AI.
+We walk through the specifics in our SEO AI For B2B SaaS guide.

 Benchmarks and guardrails